sfansaria/Stress_Detection/README.md

 Stress Sentiment Detection Model
-This model aims to detect stress levels in text data by analyzing sentiment and identifying patterns that correlate with stressful expressions.
-Built with a machine learning pipeline, the model processes and classifies text data into stress-related categories.
+This project implements a Stress Sentiment Detection Model designed to classify text into various stress sentiment categories.
+Using a dataset of textual entries labeled for stress levels, the model applies machine learning techniques to determine the sentiment and potential stress markers in text data.

-Key components include:
+Key Features:

-Data Preprocessing: Text is cleaned by removing URLs, special characters, numbers, and stopwords.
-This process enhances data quality for better model performance.
+Data Cleaning & Preprocessing: Text data is preprocessed to remove unnecessary elements such as links, stopwords, punctuation, and special characters, enhancing the accuracy of feature extraction.

-Sentiment Analysis: Each text entry is analyzed for sentiment polarity and subjectivity using TextBlob, offering additional insights into emotional tone.
+Sentiment Analysis: Sentiment scores for polarity and subjectivity are calculated using TextBlob, providing additional insights into emotional tone and intensity.

-Feature Extraction: TF-IDF vectorization converts the cleaned text into a numerical format, enabling machine learning algorithms to analyze linguistic features.
+Feature Extraction with TF-IDF: Text data is transformed into numerical form using TF-IDF, capturing the importance of words relative to their frequency across the dataset.

-Model Training: The processed data is used to train multiple machine learning models, including Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector Machine (SVM), and Bernoulli Naive Bayes.
+Machine Learning Models: Multiple models, including Naive Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector Classifier, and Bernoulli Naive Bayes, are trained and evaluated.
+Each model provides insights into accuracy, precision, and F1-score.

-Evaluation: Models are assessed based on accuracy, precision, F1 score, and a classification report, identifying the best-performing algorithm for stress detection.
+Evaluation Metrics: Confusion matrix and classification reports offer a detailed look at model performance, highlighting strengths in classifying stress sentiments effectively.

-This Stress Sentiment Detection model is effective for identifying stress trends in large text datasets, making it a valuable tool for applications in mental health monitoring, social media analysis, and customer support.
+This model can be applied in various domains, such as mental health monitoring and customer support analysis, to understand stress levels and underlying sentiment patterns in textual data.